Fort Lawton Redevelopment

 For the Redevelopment

-Leveraging insights from the FSEIS, a Proposed Redevelopment Plan for Fort Lawton will be created.
-Public input is vital before the plan is forwarded to the City Council.
+Leveraging insights from the FSEIS, a Revised Redevelopment Plan for Fort Lawton will be transmitted to the City Council.
 Once submitted, the Council may initiate additional public reviews before adoption.

-After the proposed Redevelopment Plan is finalized and passed by the City Council, the next step is to submit the plan to the U.S. Department of Housing and Urban Development (HUD) and the U.S. Army.
+After the proposed Redevelopment Plan is finalized and passed by the City Council, the next step is to submit the plan to the U.S. Army.
 This submission ensures compliance with federal requirements and initiates the formal approval process.

 Late 1890s: Fort Lawton is built for military use, covering 700 acres on Magnolia Bluff in Seattle.